Fox682/Projects/Tictactoe.md

 ```

 The problem is that you got a bunch of wasted states if you use 2 bits (The invalid "11" above).
-If you're using 15 bits per board state like Chris did (using Base-3), you'd end up with:
+But you can work around the issue if you're using 15 bits per board state like Chris did
+(using Base-3), you'd end up with:

 ```
 15 * 9 = 135 bits total, that's better!